The Divorce Process

 - and more.

 What is Discovery?

 In any legal case or filing, discovery is where information is gathered to support your case and help dispute the opposing side.
-This is the time period where you gather information for your attorney, or you, to present to the court.
+This is the time period where you gather information for your family law attorney, or you, to present to the court.

 One thing our firm knows is how to think around the other side.
-We have extensive experience in trial work and have learned how to anticipate your soon to be ex spouse’s case.
+We have extensive experience in trial work and have learned how to anticipate your soon-to-be ex spouse’s case.

 Making Decisions in Court

 It is true that a very small number of divorces go to trial.
 Determining the likelihood of your case going to trial depends on certain factors, including the parties salary level and the overall length of the marriage.
 There are some restrictions on the trial that the court places, which include the time the court allocates, or allows, the case to be litigated, the number of issues that have to be discussed, and especially the complexity of the issues surrounding your situation.